 If you’d prefer less challenging terrain, head for the easier trail in Täsch.

 - Depending on the snow conditions, the Täsch and Randa trails are linked together.

 - The trail in Täsch can be reached from Zermatt in 12 mintues by rail.

 - There are two difficulty levels: easy (Täsch) and medium (some of the Randa trail)

 - Changing facilities, lockers and toilets are available in the Matterhorn Terminal Täsch.

-- Equipment can be hired in Alpini Sport (Täsch).
+- Equipment can be hired at ZERMATTERS in Zermatt.